JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 Once 'true' cinnamon had begun to be associated only with cinnamon from Sri Lanka, European states strove to gain a foothold on the island, to get access to the cinnamon trade.
 From the sixteenth century onwards, local rulers bargained with the Portugese, and later the Dutch, for a share in the cinnamon trade, in exchange for political and/or military assistance against their rivals.
 The Portuguese made humble attempts to create a monopoly after they first arrived on Sri Lanka in 1505.
 They soon realized that this was impossible without getting involved in local politics on the island.
 Therefore, the Portuguese engaged in 'reluctant imperialism' to get access to cinnamon: they needed a permanent presence on the island, and eventually signed an agreement with the king of Kotte in 1533 to buy large amounts of cinnamon.[^ref8]
 <param ve-map
-	title="Sri Lanka in the sixteenth century (after 1521) [Note: I have to create a ve-map tag based on a map in Wagenaar, p.
+	title="Sri Lanka in the sixteenth century (after 1521).
+[Note: I have to create a ve-map tag based on a map in Wagenaar, p.
 32, and a map from Wikimedia Commons (https://upload.wikimedia.org/wikipedia/commons/d/d7/Sri_Lanka_geopolitics_-_after_%22Spoiling_of_Vijayabahu%22.png).]" center="7.792820, 80.750146"
 	zoom="7.6">

 The Dutch made even stronger, concerted efforts to get a hold on cinnamon.
 They signed a treaty with the king of Kandy in 1638, hoping this would give them a share of the cinnamon trade, which was still dominated by the Portuguese at the time.
 After the Portuguese were defeated in Colombo in 1656 and Jaffnapatnam in 1658, the Dutch controlled many coastal areas of the island, while the kingdom of Kandy ruled the island's interior.
 The relation between the Dutch and the king of Kandy was strained.
 The Dutch intensified the process of cinnamon peeling.
 Cinnamon trees were scattered throughout the forests of the island, so groups of local peelers often had to cross Portuguese and, later, Kandian territory to reach the areas where the trees grew.
 As it was impossible for the Dutch to keep a military grip on this enormous territory, or on individual groups of peelers, there was little they could do when peelers chose, or were forced, to switch allegiance.
 Therefore, bribing the king of Kandy was a recurring means to leave peelers alone, in order not to interrupt the supply of cinnamon.
 <param ve-map
-	title="Sri Lanka in the sixteenth century (after 1521) [Note: I have to create a ve-map tag based on a map in Wagenaar, p.
+	title="Sri Lanka during the Dutch period.
+[Note: I have to create a ve-map tag based on a map in Wagenaar, p.
 32.]" center="7.792820, 80.750146"
 	zoom="7.6">